2eg4rizve/Event-Management/README.md

 •User can easily login using email or using google logging.<br>

-•User can easily see email name and image in navbar after they are login or register .<br>

 •In project there are some private route . so that only authorized person can see that information.<br>